Barovier/Notebooks/README.md

 # CSE 6040 – Computing for Data Analysis (Foundational course)

 Computing for Data Analysis!
 Hands-on programming techniques relevant to data analysis and machine learning.
-Through a series of projects and assignments, I will gain practical experience in fundamental programming concepts and tools essential for data analysis.
+Through a series of projects and assignments, I gained practical experience in fundamental programming concepts and tools essential for data analysis.

 ## Course Overview
 In this foundational course, I cover the following topics: